omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 Because LLMs are, by nature, static pattern engines, researchers sought to force structure into their thought process: to make the model externalize intermediate reasoning, reuse prior logic, and self-correct when diverging.<br><br>

-This led to a family of methods that can be organized thematically
+This led to a family of methods that can be organized thematically<br>
+In the sections that follow, we will track this evolution thematically—from explicit reasoning traces to self-aware deliberation frameworks—analyzing not only what worked but why each innovation succeeded or failed, and what it reveals about the illusion (or emergence) of machine thought.